MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/eventgrid.md

 * Event Grid notifications aren't triggered if the connection string provided to the export command, or the connection string provided to an [external table](../data-export/export-data-to-an-external-table.md), is a connecting string in [ADLS Gen2 format](../../api/connection-strings/storage.md#azure-data-lake-store).

     For example, `abfss://filesystem@accountname.dfs.core.windows.net`):
-    * Here the storage account isn't enabled for hierarchical namespace.
+    * The storage account isn't enabled for hierarchical namespace.
-    * If the account isn't enabled for hierarchical namespace, the connection string must use the [Blob Storage](../../api/connection-strings/storage.md#azure-storage-blob) format.
+    * Therefore, the connection string must use the [Blob Storage](../../api/connection-strings/storage.md#azure-storage-blob) format.

     For example, `https://accountname.blob.core.windows.net`.
     * The export works as expected.
 Even when using the ADLS Gen2 connection string.
 However, notifications won't be triggered and Event Grid ingestion won't work.